arogya01/TinDog/README.md

-A static website created iusing html,css and bootstrap
+A static website created iusing html,css and bootstrap.